-Have you been working from home for a while and are starting to find your interior as a remote worker dull, tired, and perhaps a little bit boring?
-If that’s the case, it might be time to jazz it up a notch!
+Have you been working from home for a while?
+If you are starting to find your interior as a remote worker dull, tired, and perhaps a little bit boring, it might be time to jazz it up a notch!
 Especially because as a remote worker, your home is your office, and a dull atmosphere will inevitably impact your productivity and mindset.

 Now, the great news is that upgrading your interior as a remote worker is not as difficult and expensive as you might think.
 Indeed, a few easy tricks and tweaks can actually work wonders and turn your home into a hub of productivity!